sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-process/handler-templates.md

 ## Sensu Email Handler plugin

-The [Sensu Email Handler plugin][9] allows you to provide a template for the body of the email.
+The [sensu/sensu-email-handler][9] dynamic runtime asset allows you to provide a template for the body of the email alert.
 For example, this template will produce an email body that includes the name of the check and entity associated with the event, the status and number of occurrences, and other event details:

 {{< code html >}}